Correlation between Ultrahigh-Energy Neutrino KM3-230213A and Gamma-Ray Bursts

 where $\Delta \phi$ denotes the angular separation between the GRB and the neutrino.
 Positional uncertainties of GRBs are typically characterized by the 1$\sigma$ contour of a two-dimensional Gaussian density distribution, while neutrino positional uncertainties are commonly quantified using containment radii.
 To objectively and consistently combine these two different uncertainty conventions, we define two angular thresholds corresponding to different confidence levels.

 For the primary criterion, we define $\theta = \sqrt{R_{50\%}^2 + \sigma_{\rm GRB}^2}$, which combines the neutrino's 50\% containment radius ($R_{50\%} = 1.2^\circ$) with the GRB 1$\sigma$ positional error.
-For a two-dimensional Gaussian distribution, the 1$\sigma$ contour encloses 39.3\% of the probability, closely matching the 50\% containment radius; GRBs satisfying $\Delta\phi < \theta$ thus fall within the combined $\sim$50\% confidence region (Table~\ref{Table 1}).
+For a two-dimensional Gaussian distribution, the 1$\sigma$ contour encloses 39.3\% of the probability, closely matching the 50\% containment radius; GRBs satisfying $\Delta\phi < \theta$ thus fall within the combined $\sim$50\% confidence region (see Table~\ref{Table 1} and Figure 1).